 Strong commitment to diversity and inclusion

 Furthermore, the company values diversity, inclusion, and respects different ideas, skills, and cultures across its organization.
-Plus, it strives to create a fair workplace environment where its employees are engaged and encouraged to speak up, share innovative ideas, and take ownership of the company’s success.
+Plus, it strives to create a fair workplace environment where employees are engaged and encouraged to speak up, share ideas, and take ownership of the company’s success.

 How they do it